MicrosoftEdge/magic-mirror-demo/README.md

 - **CUSTOMCONNSTR_MONGOLAB_URI**: your connection string to your MongoDB service (e.g. MongoLab)
 - **OXFORD_SECRET_KEY**: your secret API key to the [Oxford service](https://www.projectoxford.ai/)

-You can find the demo API keys [here](file://iefs/Users/apavia/WebApps/magicMirror/environment.txt).
+You can find the demo API keys here: //iefs/Users/apavia/WebApps/magicMirror/environment.txt

 ###Making a UWP hosted web app